Medina7276/demo/content/posts/welcome.md

 Hello and welcome to our brand new website!
 There will be a lot more information coming soon through this site.

 We're an independent game studio, based in Astana, Kazakhstan!

-Check out our social media too – we’ll be hanging out and discussing the games there.
+You can support our team by sharing the post on your social media by clicking below :)

  -Abylay.